Coronary Calcium

 Scoring

-• A painless, convenient CT scan shows the amount of calcified (hard) plaque in the heart vessels.
+• Coronary calcium scoring is a quick and painless CT scan that measures the amount of calcium in the coronary arteries.
 This level of calcium relates to plaque build-up in your arteries.
-Plaque in the arteries can cause heart attacks.

 • The total amount of plaque is calculated to determine your calcium score.

 • A coronary calcium score can range from 0 to over 400.
-A higher score suggests you have a greater chance of significant narrowing in the coronary arteries and a higher risk for having a heart attack.
+A higher score suggests you have an increased risk for heart attack or stroke.

 Are you at Risk?

-Knowing your coronary calcium score – especially for those who have a high risk – helps doctors take preventative measures to protect your heart.
+Knowing your coronary calcium score – especially for those who have a high risk – can help healthcare providers take active measures to protect you from heart attack and stroke.

 While calcium scoring can be useful for all patients, it’s typically recommended for men over age 45 and postmenopausal women over age 55 who also have one or more major risk factors for a heart attack: